Human rights in Papua New Guinea: Sexual violence

 A study by Rachel Jewkes et al., in The Lancet in 2013, on behalf of the United Nations Multi-country Cross-sectional Study on Men and Violence research team, found that 41% of men on Bougainville Island, Papua New Guinea, admit to raping a non-partner.
 About 14.1% of men have committed multiple perpetrator rape.
 Other research indicates that two thirds of women have experienced domestic violence and fifty percent of women have experienced forced sex.
 Rape is a crime punishable by imprisonment, but a prevalent culture of silence has resulted in few rapists being apprehended.
 Police officials have been directly implicated in the widespread sexual violence against women.

-Polygyny, the custom of paying a ‘bride price’ to obtain a bride, is a recurring problem, as is using women as compensation between tribes to settle disputes.
+Polygyny, as well as the custom of paying a ‘bride price’ to obtain a bride, are recurring problems, as is using women as compensation between tribes to settle disputes.
 The courts have ruled that such settlements have denied the women their constitutional rights.
 In July 2010 the Committee on the Elimination of Discrimination against Women urged the government to "put in place without delay a comprehensive strategy, including legislation, to modify or eliminate customary practices and stereotypes that discriminate against women in conformity with articles 2, 2 (f) and 5 (a) of the Convention."
 There are no employment or antidiscrimination laws.